kiboschool/flask-guess-my-number/README.md

 ## Notes

-- All the routes should use the HTTP GET method (no POST or other kinds of requests for now).
+- All the routes should use the HTTP GET method (no POST or other kinds of requests for now)
-- Don't be afraid to copy/paste code from index.html to your other template files as you get started.
+- Don't be afraid to copy/paste code from index.html to your other template files as you get started
-- Set the secret number at the top level (outside of any of your routes) so that it stays the same the whole time the app is running.

 ## Starter Code